luca28pet/AdvancedKits/README.md

 ...
 ```

+You can find a list of available enchantments in the file Enchantment.php in the pmmp source code: https://github.com/pmmp/PocketMine-MP/blob/master/src/pocketmine/item/enchantment/Enchantment.php

 If you don't specify users or world, then the kit will be available to all users or in all worlds.
 If you have PurePerms, these parameters will be ignored unless you edit the config.yml